Humanist Ceremonies™ is part of Humanists UK, a charity which represents the needs and perspectives of non-religious people.

 We have a growing network of over 450 accredited celebrants working across England, Wales, Northern Ireland, and the Channel Islands.

 A celebrant is someone who is involved with creating, writing and conducting a ceremony.

-A ‘humanist celebrant’ is someone who writes and conducts humanist or non-religious ceremonies.
+A humanist celebrant is someone who writes and conducts humanist (non-religious) ceremonies.

-Whatever their background, all our celebrants are deeply committed to their work and find it immensely rewarding.
+Whatever their background, all our celebrants have been trained to the highest standard and each is deeply committed to their work and find it immensely rewarding.

 Our celebrants are all trained to a high standard and our training has received the OCN Quality Mark for excellence.